 - Phishing emails

 - Account takeover

 While plenty of fraud is high-tech, there are also not-so-obvious situations where credit card fraud or debit card fraud can occur.
 For example, you might give your credit card to a shop owner who goes to the back and writes down your credit card number and details without you knowing.
 Or perhaps someone tries to commit credit or debit card fraud after digging through your trash and recovering your account statements.

 According to the Federal Trade Commission (FTC), time is of the essence when it comes to discovering and recovering from debit card fraud.
 If someone gets their hands on your card or your account numbers and begins making fraudulent purchases, the time it takes for you to report it can determine how much liability you have.

 For example, the Electronic Fund Transfer Act (EFTA) says you have $0 liability for fraudulent purchases if you report your card or card numbers stolen before unauthorized purchases are made.
-However, your maximum loss jumps to $50 if you report within 2 business days after you learn about the loss or theft.
-And if you report the fraud more than 2 business days after you learn about the loss or theft, but less than 60 calendar days after your statement is sent to you, your liability climbs even higher to $500.
+However, your maximum loss jumps to $50 if you report within two business days after learning about the loss or theft.
+And if you report the fraud more than two business days after you learn about the loss or theft, but fewer than 60 calendar days after your statement is sent to you, your liability climbs even higher to $500.

 Credit card fraud liability

 When credit card fraud occurs, your liability is limited to a maximum of $50 thanks to the Fair Credit Billing Act (FCBA).
 But most credit card issuers have zero fraud liability policies that bring your total maximum loss down to $0.

 When is it better to use a credit card or debit card?

 In a number of situations, it could make more sense to use a credit card than a debit card and vice versa.